CalqueLoanword/books/03_Reactor_Control.md

 # Average Power Range

 APRM (Average Power Range Monitor) gives the most reliable power of the reactor in percent of maximum operating power.
 It is used in whole range between 1%-100%.
 APRM is an average of several LPRMs (Local Power Range Monitors) which measure power output at different locations in the core.
-Power should never excede 100% of APRM and reactor will SCRAM at 125% of APRM.
+Power should never exceed 100% of APRM and reactor will SCRAM at 125% of APRM.

 # Core monitor